nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-05-24-recipe-for-team-server-in-a-small-business/index.md

 ---
 title: Recipe for Team Server in a small business
-description: "Discover cost-effective solutions for implementing Team Server in small businesses.
-Learn how to manage projects efficiently without breaking the bank!"
+description: Discover cost-effective solutions for implementing Team Server in small businesses.
+Learn how to manage projects efficiently without breaking the bank!
 date: 2007-05-24
 creator: Martin Hinshelwood
 id: "399"